 Such activities may be

-So, when doing arm curls with weights, wielding a heavy chainsaw, or lifting furniture, take frequent rests, especially if you are not used to that kind of work.
+When performing biceps curls, wielding a heavy chainsaw, or lifting furniture, take frequent rests, especially if you are not used to that kind of work.

 It is really sustained stress which is problematic: The furniture-moving example being exemplary: You may over-stress the muscle because mostly you carry things with your elbows bent, which activates the muscle permanently.

 Put your thumb in your elbow crease and move it a couple of times sideways.
-You should feel a muscle jumping under your thumb.
+You should feel a muscle “jumping” under your thumb.

 Travel a little upwards your arm to feel where the muscle runs.
 That muscle is your brachialis.